Rachel Daven Skinner, Editor

 Put 'em together and what have you got? (you're welcome for the earworm) A fulfilling career as a freelance editor of romantic fiction.
 Whether I'm addressing an overreliance on suspension of disbelief, assessing character motivation, improving word choice and mechanics, or spotting an inconsistency in style, I love helping authors refine their stories.
 They paint a masterpiece and I help them frame it.
 It's a supremely rewarding partnership.

 I love to travel.
 After growing up on California's Central Coast, I spent a few years in Colorado as a flight attendant, then four years living in England.
 There, I began a freelance editing partnership with Choc Lit, a British award-winning independent publisher of romantic fiction.
+My newest adventure began in August 2013 with a move from London to Hawaii.

 My acquired global idioms are not only entertaining to friends and family (and no doubt to any strangers eavesdropping on me and hubby chatting), but they give me a terrific editing advantage for helping authors tweak Britishisms and Americanisms in their manuscripts.
 I also regularly edit to both American and British spelling and style guides.
 (Please note that I don't work in an ESL assistance capacity, only with native English writers or writers who are fully competent with English as their second language.)